 Polka dot blouse (Only $15 – I wear this constantly because it matches so much, works SO well in print mixing, and is such a perfect material for transitioning seasons.
 It’s a lightweight chiffon – one of my favorite fabrics – so it’s flowy and DOES.
 NOT.
 WRINKLE.
 BLESS.
 I also wore it in Disney a ton because obvi. 😉 ) // Floral embroidered mini-skirt (Only $23!!!!
 This skirt is SUCH a steal and comes back every season since it’s such a smash hit!
-I lovelovelove most that it can be worn now heading into spring/summer, but it also works in fall because of the color palette.) // Bag (This is a near-perfect-looking designer dupe – I styled it here, too!
-It’s $85 on Amazon Prime, while it’s counterpart by Chloe is just about $2,000.
+I lovelovelove most that it can be worn now heading into spring/summer, but it also works in fall because of the color palette.) // Bag (This is a near-perfect-looking designer lookalike – I styled it here, too!
+It’s under $85 on Amazon Prime, while it’s counterpart by Chloe is just about $2,000.
 Talk about looking the part without paying for it…ha!) // Shoes (old Calvin Klein’s from Burlington, similar in all-black here) // Gold Kate Spade Initial Necklace (Makes a fabulous gift for any girlfriends, sisters, etc, whether it’s for graduation, a bridal or baby shower, etc!) // Lipgloss (shade: Snitch – it looks like a brighter coral in the tube, but it’s more sheer on – totally wearable for spring/summer!)

 5 CARDINAL RULES OF PRINT MIXING FOR SPRING

 1. Mix big + small.